JuniorK92/JuniorK92/README.md

 # Hi 👋 I’m Junior

-😅 I'm currently working as a backend software developer.
+😅 I'm a Software Developer.

 🥰 I like .Net but love technology so I'm always looking for new things.